Art Made with Light, Artist Statement

-I’m a fine art photographer specializing in photograms.
-I made my first photogram in 1986 in Mr. Fecik’s photography class at Boardman High School.
-I don’t recall the specifics, but I’m fairly certain a clear cassette tape was involved.
-At the time, making photograms was simply a way to learn my way around the darkroom.
+I made my first photogram in 1986 in Mr. Fecik’s photography class in high school.
+At the time, making silver gelatin photograms was simply a way to learn my way around the darkroom.
 It taught me how to use an enlarger and what the various chemicals do.
 Leaving photograms behind, I pursued photojournalism throughout high school and college.
 After graduating with a BA in English from NC State University, I started working for a branch of Eastman Kodak called Qualex.
 I was in tech support, helping one-hour-photo lab operators fix their problems via telephone.
 Over the next several years, I moved further away from photography and became further entrenched in corporate America.
-I finally came to my senses and left that world.
-I found some film photography classes at the local community college and took a few to get back into the swing of things.
+I eventually realized that wasn’t where I was meant to be, and left the corporate world to pursue more creative endeavors.
+I took some film photography classes at Cape Fear Community College to get back into the swing of things.
 Soon I started working there as the darkroom assistant.
 Four years later I became pregnant with my daughter and left my job at the community college to focus on being a mom.
 When my daughter was about a year old, my husband completed the darkroom in our garage.
 The baby-monitor picked-up a signal out there, so I was able to go into the darkroom during naptime, in addition to occasional evenings and weekends.
 Making photograms gained traction for me during this time because it was photography I could do without wandering too far from my young daughter.
 She was and still is my regular, full-time job.

 Watch a short video about Melissa’s Photogram Process